G-Research/dgraph-lanl-csr/SPARK.md

 …
 ```

-User ids occur multiple times across those input files, and we are only want them once in out `user`
+User ids occur multiple times across those input files, and we only want them once in our `user`
 dataset, so we `distinct` them.

 The `addLoginAndDomain` method splits the `id` on the `@` character and populates the `login` and `domain`